 Schools across the country are gearing up for standardized test season—often a source of controversy and frustration for both students and parents.
 Hilary Scharton is Vice President of Canvas K-12 Product Strategy, an innovative testing software now being adopted in school districts throughout the country.
-She offers her insights on how standardized testing is being used in admission today, the rise of test-optional schools, and whether students and parents should be worried about their scores.
+She offers her insight on how standardized testing is being used in admission today, the rise of test-optional schools, and whether students and parents should be worried about their scores.

 Q: How are standardized test scores being used in college admission today?

-A: They’re being used less—more often, colleges are giving students a “test optional” admission process where they weight transcripts and applications more heavily or allow other evidence like AP (Advanced Placement) or IB (International Baccalaureate) classes in place of ACT or SAT scores.
+A: They’re being used less.
+More often, colleges are giving students a “test-optional" admission process, where they weight transcripts and applications more heavily or allow other evidence like AP (Advanced Placement) or IB (International Baccalaureate) classes in place of ACT or SAT scores.

 Q: Should students (and their parents) worry about standardized test scores?